PDIS/transcript/2022-05-16-Interview-with-Ian-Williams.md

 It's not a drone shot.
 There are many examples.

 ### Ian Williams:
-You'd sometimes described yourself as a conservative amicus.
+You'd sometimes described yourself as a conservative anarchist.
 How would you define that?

 ### Audrey Tang:
-I could also say I'm a spiritual Taoist, but then, if I say that for many Western listeners, who mean that I perform certain rituals. [laughs] It's like that.
+I could also say I'm a spiritual Taoist, but then, if I say that for many Western listeners, who mean that I perform certain rituals. [laughs] It's not like that.
 I'm not a religious Taoist.
 To me, what matters is that the conservative part is the traditions, the existing institutions.
 There are there two to exist for a reason.
 We need to honor the relations that's already there.

 Then the anarchist part says they do not have a monopoly on the possible configuration of institutions.
 New kinds of processes, communities, networks should be able to form without taking orders or giving orders to existing institutions.